XectaSolutions/laravel-docker/readme.md

 **Included Applications:**

-* PHP with Apache
+- PHP with Apache
-* Laravel Installation
+- Laravel Installation
-* Composer
+- Composer
-* MySQL
+- MySQL
-* PhpMyAdmin
+- PhpMyAdmin

 ## How to run

 Install Docker or Docker Toolbox from http://www.docker.com

-* Clone from Repository
+- Clone from Repository

-* Change the working directory to the downloaded folder and call docker-compose up
+- Change the working directory to the downloaded folder and run docker-compose up

 ```
 docker-compose up